felixfbecker/langserver/README.md

   - `language="$LANG"`: a type signature
 - `workspace/symbol` will be queried in two ways:
   - `query=""`: return all symbols for "jump-to" by name
+    - NOTE: it's currently not possible to test this functionality directly within VSCode, as it only sends a `workspace/symbol` request for non-empty queries
   - `query="type:external-reference"`: return all references to declarations outside of the project (to dependencies, standard libraries, etc.)